Using Version Control in VS Code

 Tip: Click on an extension tile to read the description and reviews in the Marketplace.

 VS Code has support for handling multiple Source Control providers simultaneously.
-For example, you can open multiple Git repositories alongside your TFS local workspace and seamlessly work across your projects.
-The SOURCE CONTROL PROVIDERS list of the Source Control view (⌃⇧G (Windows, Linux Ctrl+Shift+G)) shows the detected providers and repositories and you can scope the display of your changes by selecting a specific provider.
+For example, you can open multiple Git repositories alongside your Azure DevOps Server local workspace and seamlessly work across your projects.
+To turn on the Source Control Providers view, select the overflow menu in the Source Control view (⌃⇧G (Windows, Linux Ctrl+Shift+G)), hover over Views, and make sure that Source Control Repositories is marked with a check.
+The Source Control Providers view shows the detected providers and repositories, and you can scope the display of your changes by selecting a specific provider.

 VS Code ships with a Git source control manager (SCM) extension.
-Most of the source control UI and work flows are common across other SCM extensions so reading about the Git support will help you understand how to use another provider.
+Most of the source control UI and work flows are common across other SCM extensions, so reading about the general Git support in VS Code will help you understand how to use another provider.

 Note: VS Code will leverage your machine's Git installation, so you need to install Git first before you get these features.
 Make sure you install at least version

-The Source Control icon on the left will always indicate an overview of how many changes you currently have in your repository.
-Clicking it will show you the details of your current repository changes: CHANGES, STAGED CHANGES and MERGE CHANGES.
+The Source Control icon in the Activity Bar on the left will always indicate an overview of how many changes you currently have in your repository.
+Selecting the icon will show you the details of your current repository changes: CHANGES, STAGED CHANGES and MERGE CHANGES.

 Clicking each item will show you in detail the textual changes within each file.
 Note that for unstaged changes, the editor on the right still lets you edit the file: feel free to use it!